Robert-van-Engelen/ForthMSX/doc/words.md

 _c-addr u1 fileid -- u2 ior_

 read into buffer c-addr of size u1 from fileid (a fcb-addr);
-leaves number u2 of bytes read into the buffer and ior 0 (success) or 1 (u2 is zero and eof) or may throw an MSX error to read a single character to a cell on the stack: 0 SP@ 1 fileid READ-FILE -- char 0|1 ior
+leaves number u2 of bytes read into the buffer and ior 0 (success) or 1 (u2 is zero and eof) or nz (other failure) to read a single character to a cell on the stack: 0 SP@ 1 fileid READ-FILE -- char 0|1 ior